PierBover/ios-iframe-fix/README.md

 }
 ```

 This way you can set the dimensions of the `<iframe>` since Safari will believe the content has no dimensions.
-Now `position:fixed;` and `position:absolute;` will work as expected.
+Now `position:fixed;` and `position:absolute;` will work as expected inside the frame.
 I have not fiddled much with Javascript on this particular problem, but it should be easy to get real coordinates.

-The downside of this approach is that you need to be able to control the HTML that is loaded in the `<iframe>`.
+The downside of this approach is that you need to be able to control the HTML that is loaded in the `<iframe>` but IMO it beats messaging dimensions and scroll positions between the parent and the frame.

 [You can see the quick and dirty demo here.](http://www.pierbover.com/pub/safari-iframe-fix/)